panosstav/NavalEngineering/README.md

-# Diploma in Naval Architecture and Marine Engineering at NTUA
+# Diploma in Naval Architecture and Marine Engineering
+# National Technical University of Athens

 ## School of Naval Architecture and Marine Engineering Coding Projects